Get involved with the Keough School through academic majors and minors, research opportunities, immersive seminars, language study, and much more.

 For students interested in learning more about European studies, see the Nanovic Institute’s winter session opportunities, including independent and group research projects organized through the Dublin Global Gateway, and spring course offerings.
 If you are interested in minoring in European studies or joining the concentration in transnational European studies through the Keough School’s supplementary major in Global Affairs, please contact Anna Dolezal.

 Elsa Barron, whose academic interests include science, global issues, and religion, majored in biology and peace studies and earned a minor in sustainability.
 She also participated in the Madrasa Discourses Immersion, a program of the Keough School’s Kroc Institute for International Peace Studies, and contributed to the program’s blog.

 Through the Kellogg International Scholars Program, Elsa researched social factors that influence attitudes towards migrants in Europe and Africa.
 She also studied migrant integration and interreligious dialogue in Athens through two grants from the Keough School’s Nanovic Institute for European Studies.
 In spring 2021 Elsa was selected to present her original research at the Notre Dame Student Peace Conference, an annual student-run conference highlighting student research on violent conflict and sustainable peace.

 Elsa’s current passion is grassroots environmental peacebuilding.
 She pursued this interest through two virtual internships during the summer of 2020: one with the Environmental Peacebuilding Association in Washington, DC, and the other with the Institute for Climate and Peace in Hawaii.

-“The Keough School has provided me with resources to imagine and explore globally while cultivating my interdisciplinary interest in environment and peace,” Elsa says.
+“The Keough School provided me with resources to imagine and explore globally while cultivating my interdisciplinary interest in environment and peace,” Elsa says.
 “The mentorship of many professors has been one of the most important links in that process.
 Faculty are incredibly willing to help students discover their interests, ask questions, and explore the answers.”